brucemcpherson/testLocks/dependencies.md

 # Google Apps Script Project: testLocks
-This repo (testLocks) was automatically updated on 12/31/2020, 11:38:28 AM by GasGit
+This repo (testLocks) was automatically updated on 5/15/2023, 10:40:12?AM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")